ir2pid/codingchallenges/README.md

 # codingchallenges
-code dump of competitions and online judge solutions
+code dump of competitions and online judge solutions including -USACO[1]

 ###For Java solutions<br>